-The Ph.D. program is available on the Pullman campus.
-A student aspiring to the Ph.D. should expect to spend three to four years, depending on the individual, in study and research beyond the M.A. degree, of which at least two years must be enrolled at Washington State University, and at least two consecutive semesters must be spent in residence as a graduate student in criminal justice.
-This degree program is designed for the student entering the graduate program with an M.A. degree.
+The Doctor of Philosophy in Criminal Justice and Criminology is available on the Pullman campus.
+A student aspiring to earn a Ph.D. degree should expect to spend three to four years, depending on the individual, in study and research beyond the M.A. degree, of which at least two years must be enrolled at Washington State University, and at least two consecutive semesters must be spent in residence as a graduate student in criminal justice.
+This degree program is designed for students who already have a masters degree.
 Students currently enrolled in the M.A. program at WSU must inquire with the Graduate Director and Coordinator for directions on how to apply.

-72 credits total – 47 graded credits (credits earned for your M.A. count towards this total; if you enter our program with an M.A. from another university, some of your credits may transfer), and 24 dissertation research credits.
+72 credits total – 48 graded credits (credits earned for your M.A. count towards this total; if you enter our program with an M.A. from another university, some of your credits may transfer), and 24 dissertation research credits.

 In addition to the course requirements, each student in the Ph.D. program is required to have formal teaching and/or research experience in an institution of higher learning before receiving the Ph.D. degree.
 Serving as a teaching assistant in the Department of Criminal Justice and Criminology satisfies this teaching requirement.
 Collecting original data also fulfills this requirement.

 The Ph.D. aspirant becomes eligible to attempt preliminary (i.e. prospectus) examinations after completion of qualifying exams and is in the process of completing the final courses included in his or her Ph.D. program.
 Only after a student has successfully passed “prelims” does he or she become formally a “candidate for the Ph.D.” (or ABD, “All But Dissertation”).
-The next requirement for the Ph.D. candidate is preparation, under the guidance of a dissertation committee, of a dissertation presenting the results of a thorough and systematic investigation of a significant problem in one of the specialty areas in criminal justice and criminology the candidate wished to research.
+The next requirement for the Ph.D. candidate is preparation.
+The candidate will work under the guidance of a dissertation committee, of a dissertation presenting the results of a thorough and systematic investigation of a significant problem in one of the specialty areas in criminal justice and criminology the candidate wished to research.